PostgREST/postgrest/docs/api.rst

 Bulk Insert
 -----------

 Bulk insert works exactly like single row insert except that you provide either a JSON array of objects having uniform keys, or lines in CSV format.
 This not only minimizes the HTTP requests required but uses a single INSERT statement on the back-end for efficiency.
-Note that using CSV requires less parsing on the server and is much faster.

 To bulk insert CSV simply post to a table route with :code:`Content-Type: text/csv` and include the names of the columns as the first row.
 For instance